speedyturkey/celery-docker/README.md

 ## Generic Dockerized Celery App

 This repo contains a bare bones implemenation of a scheduled reporting application using Porthole, Celery, and Docker.
+The application contains 3 tasks, each scheduled to run once per minute and print a statement to the console.

 ### Get Started